1. What is Share Certificate?

 Every private company must submit various information to OCR within three months of registration, including a certificate of shareholding detail issued by the company.
-Within one month of submitting those details, shareholders shall deposit the amount or pay the company for their shareholding.
+Within the specified period (shareholder promise to pay for the share), shareholders shall deposit the amount or pay the company for their shareholding.
 OCR then checks the documents and verifies the share certificates.

 3. What should I do to get a share certificate?

 - Issuance of share certificate passed by the board at the general meeting of the company

 - Each shareholder shall deposit the amount equivalent to the total share price he/she agreed to buy while incorporating the company.